RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 You can also use the left and right cursor keys to move between images.

+# Folders

+Click on the **Folders** icon in the menu bar to browse your images using folders.
+A Home button, Up button, and an address bar will appear below the search bar.

+You will initially be presented with your home location, containing the list of root Diffusion folders.
+Clicking on a folder will navigate to the folder, and display subfolders and images inside the folder.

+Pressing the Home button will bring you back to the list of Diffusion folders.

+Pressing Up will bring you to the current folder's parent.

+Currently only indexed images will be displayed in Folder view.
+If you navigate to a location outside your Diffusion folders, images will not be displayed.

+You can still use the search function to filter images in Folder view.

+# Albums

+Albums offer an alternative to folders for image grouping.
+To create an ALbum, you can use the Create Album button in the Albums panel, or select one or more images and right-click and select **Add to Album > New Album.**

+Click on the **Albums** icon in the menu bar to display the list of Albums.
+A Home button will appear below the search bar, and the current Album name will be displayed next to to.

+Pressing the Home button will bring you back to the list of Albums.

+Clicking on an Album in the thumbnail view or on the Album panel will open the Album and display

+Youu can right click on an Album in the thumbnail view or in the Albums panel to access the Album context menu, which allows you to rename or remove an Album.

+If you remove an Album, only the Album will be removed.
+The images added to the album will still be available in Search.

+To add an image to an existing Album, right click an image and select **Add to Album** then select one of the Albums from a list of last 10 updated Albums.

+You can also drag and drop an image to an Album in the Album panel to add the images to the Album.

+To remove an image from an Album, while in the Album, right click an image and select **Remove from Album**.
+You will not be prompted for confirmation.

+You can still use the search function to filter images in Album view.

 # Drag and Drop

 You can drag an image from the thumbnail to another app, such as the PNGInfo tab in a WebUI to transfer the metadata, or to an explorer folder to copy the image to the target folder